jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).

-Required privileges: `admin`
+Required privileges: `admin`.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.
  - [400] "User ID must be an integer" if the user_id parameter cannot be interpreted as an integer.